aws/aws-sdk-pandas/.github/ISSUE_TEMPLATE/support-data-wrangler.md

 ---
 name: Support Data Wrangler
-about: Add your organisation's name or logo to the Data Wrangler read.me
+about: Add your organization's name or logo to the Data Wrangler read.me
-title: "[Support Data Wrangler]: <your organisation name>"
+title: "[Support Data Wrangler]: <your organization name>"
 labels: ''
 assignees: ''

 ---

-Thank you for letting us use your organisation's name on the Data Wrangler read.me page and letting other customers know that you support the project!
-If you would like us to also display your organisation's logo. please raise a linked pull request to provide an image file for the logo.
+Thank you for letting us use your organization's name on the Data Wrangler read.me page and letting other customers know that you support the project!
+If you would like us to also display your organization's logo. please raise a pull request to provide an image file for the logo.

 Please add any files to *docs/source/_static/*

-Organisation Name:
+Organization Name:
 Your Name:
 Your Position:
 I have included a logo: y/n